Help us improve your experience.

 IDP Sensor Configuration

-Although you cannot create application signatures with the IDP signature database, you can configure sensor settings to limit the number of sessions running application identification and also to limit memory usage for application identification.
+You cannot create application signatures with the IDP signature database.
+However, you can configure sensor settings to limit sessions and memory usage for Application Identification (AppID).

 Sensor configuration options are used to: